 As mentioned above, the job of an instructional designer is quite multidimensional.
 Therefore, it is important to have a wide set of skills to fulfill your job requirements.
 Having strong writing and communication skills is absolutely necessary so that you can organize your ideas better and communicate them properly to others.
 Besides, you will also need to improve your management skills, interpersonal skills, and problem-solving skills.
 To put up with the changing needs of people, designers should be able to adapt quickly.

 Build your Instructional Designer portfolio

 For any creative, having a portfolio is an absolute must to land a job.
 These serve as your work samples and allow prospective clients to have an understanding of your work.
 To bag a top-tier job, one should have some prior experience.
 Therefore, engage in volunteer work, conduct and take ID workshops, and importantly, do internships.
 These will help you collect key experience and will rank up your resume too.
-Moreover, your profile should also include your future project ideas to reflect others the sort of work you are interested.
+Moreover, your profile should also include your future project ideas to reflect others on the sort of work you are interested in.